Hollister Ridge

 Hollister Ridge is a group of seamounts in the Pacific Ocean.
 They lie west from the Pacific-Antarctic Ridge and form three ridges that form a line; one of the ridges rises to a depth of 100 m and in the past formed an island.
 The seamounts are composed out of basaltic and other rocks and their ages range from about 2.5 million years ago to latest Pleistocene; an acoustic swarm recorded in the southern Pacific Ocean in 1991-1992 is considered to be the manifestation of a historical eruption of the Hollister Ridge.

-The origin of the Hollister Ridge is unclear, with various proposed mechanisms involving the neighbouring Pacific-Antarctic Ridge, crustal weaknesses and the Louisville hotspot.
+The origin of the Hollister Ridge is unclear, with various proposed mechanisms involving the neighbouring Pacific-Antarctic Ridge and crustal weaknesses, but most involve the Louisville hotspot in some way.

 History

 The ridge was discovered either by gravimetry from satellites or by the research ship Eltanin in 1965 and first named "Hollister Ridge" in a 1995 publication.
 Rock samples were taken at the ridge in 1996.